 - 4H/VA Cooperative Extension: 4-H is the youth development education program of Virginia Cooperative Extension.
 Through 4-H, young people are encouraged to participate in a variety of activities that emphasize 4-H's "learning by doing" philosophy of youth development.
 4-H and the VA Cooperative Extension partner with afterschool programs by infusing curricula and training staff and volunteers of afterschool programs.
 Programs available vary by county and educational region, thus sites should contact their local 4-H office.
-Where nutritional programs are available, 4-H/VA Cooperative Extension offers three different programs: Organwise Guys ( grades K-2), Health Weights for Healthy Kids (grades 3-7), Teen Cuisine (grades 6-12).
-There are also resources for school and community gardens.
-More information available here (cooking, nutrition, gardening, K-12)
+Where nutrition programs are available, 4-H/VA Cooperative Extension offers three different programs: Organwise Guys ( grades K-2), Health Weights for Healthy Kids (grades 3-7), Teen Cuisine (grades 6-12).
+There are also resources for school and community gardens. (cooking, nutrition, gardening, K-12)

 - Active Academics is a resource that provides physical activity ideas that can be integrated into academic content areas.
 Elementary and middle-school aged youth grade, get "up and moving" while still engaged in the academic learning process.

 - Afterschool Energizers: Lesson Plans developed for North Carolina 21st Century Community Center Learning Programs that are designed to enhance life skills, academic skills, and character development through physical activity.

 - Diamond Dreams: Offers baseball clinics and nutritional outreach to the youth communities of the DC metropolitan area. (physical fitness, baseball, K-12)